 Studying History supplies students with the skills to analyse complex evidence, present evidence-based arguments, and put things in perspective.
 Such skills developed from studying History can be applied in many careers, as well as to all walks of life.

 History is a big subject, at the very heart of the humanities.
 Everything has a history, and every history can be challenged by a fresh mind.
 Some types of history and historical evidence are also part of the social sciences, such as Political Science and International Relations, and Sociology, and Law (which is a form of 'applied history').
 The study of languages and literature is enhanced by knowing about their cultural and historical contexts.
 Historians, too, often use techniques and results from other disciplines.
 History is a supremely interdisciplinary subject.

-- The History Department at UC has received two Marsden Fund research awards and an early career researcher award in recent years.
+- The History Department at UC has received a James Cook Research Fellowship, two Marsden Fund research awards, and an early career researcher award in recent years.

 - Our Arts Internships programme champions work-based experience, enabling History students to apply their knowledge and skills in real-world situations and further their career goals.